sabbour/appgw-aseilbssl/README.md

 ![ARM deployment outputs](images/arm-deploymentoutputs.png)
 ![Nameserver setup](images/domain-nameservers.png)

++ You can optionally enable the Web Application Firewall mode on the Application Gateway

+## Connecting to your App Service Environment
-+ After DNS propagates, open http://yourappname.domain.com and https://yourappname.domain.com, both should work and the latter should be using End-to-End SSL.
++ Once the environment is ready and the DNS propagates, open http://yourappname.domain.com and https://yourappname.domain.com, both should work and the latter should be using End-to-End SSL.
 Note that the **REMOTE_ADDR** is actually the IP of the Application Gateway.
 ![http-webapp1](images/http-webapp1.png)
 ![https-webapp1](images/https-webapp1.png)

++ To access the Kudu console or FTP, they should be at the following endpoints ++ Kudu: yourappname.scm.internal.domain.com
+++ FTP: ftp.internal.domain.com

++ Since the ASE is running behind an Internal Load Balancer, you can't access the endpoints above from outside the Virtual Network.
+You can either:
+++ Create a "jump box" Virtual Machine inside the Virtual Network and use it to access those endpoints ++ Setup a Point-to-Site VPN connection to the Virtual Network and use it to get onto the network.
+More details here: https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal
+++ Setup a Site-to-Site/Express Route connection to the Virtual Network and use it to get onto the network.
+More details here: https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal